jaanga/jaanga.github.io/demo/mm/readme.md

 <br>

 ## Notes
+Trademarks property of their respective owners.

-Apart from sharing a deep delight with putting things together, Jaanga is not in anyway associated with the Ikea.
+Apart from sharing a deep delight with putting things together, Jaanga is not in anyway associated with any specific furniture vendor.

 ***